ro-py/ro.py/docs/tutorials/error-handling.md

     print("Not allowed to shout.")
 ```

-These are the different types of exceptions raised depending on the HTTP error Roblox returns:
+These are the different types of exceptions raised depending on the HTTP error code Roblox returns:

 | HTTP status code | Exception             |
 |------------------|-----------------------|